mckryton/senfgurke/features/README.md

   A features represents the business intention on a more abstract level.
 The feature description should tell you why the feature was implemented in the first place.
-  Senfgurke runs feature by finding all the examples (see run examples feature for more) and executing all the steps from those examples (see run steps feature for more).
+  Senfgurke runs features by finding all the examples (see the run examples feature for more) and executes all the steps from those examples (see the run steps feature for more).

 * [Run steps](run_tests/run_steps.feature)